Here is something I learned from talking with Niko Price: if you love what you do, half as much as he loves fighting, you’re doing something right.

 “Everything has been going awesome.
 I’m ready to fight!
 I’m ready,” Price told The Body Lock.

 Neal has been on a roll since over the last couple of years.
 After earning a UFC contract with a first-round TKO on Dana White’s Contender Series in 2017, “Hands of Steel” has been victorious in all three of his Octagon appearances.
-Most recently, the Fortis MMA trained fighter picked up a unanimous decision win over Belal Muhammad at January’s UFC on ESPN+ 1 event in one of the most entertaining fights of the year to this point.
+Most recently, the Fortis MMA trained fighter picked up a unanimous decision win over Belal Muhammad at January’s UFC on

 The rise of Neal is one that Price has been paying attention to and one that has him feeling the giddiness of a seven-year-old child that’s about to head to Chuck E. Cheese for a birthday party heading into the matchup.

 “I love it,” Price said.
 “He trains hard, he’s a talented guy and he likes to throw down.
 He trains well and with a great team, so do I. So, let’s do it.
 I love it.
 He’s been impressive, but it doesn’t matter who it is.
 I’ll fight anybody.
 I just love to fight.
 That’s just the kind of guy I am.
 I get to fight for a living.”

 Price is happy to wear the hat of the UFC welterweight division’s ultimate litmus test.
 If the organization feels a welterweight is on the rise, the 29-year-old is perfectly fine being the proving ground fighter for the division.
 From Brown, Alex Morono and Vicente Luque, Price has been the guy to see if these rising welterweights are ready to be part of the top-15 mix.

 It’s a badge of honor for Price.
 Plus, it means he gets to get in the Octagon and punch people in the face.
 It’s a win-win every time.